10 tips for regular runners

 Optimize your biomechanics

-Although not a priority for beginner runners, as you start to run more often you might want to consider how your running gait influences your efficiency or performance.
-For this, we recommend you see a health care professional or coach who specializes in running.
+Although not a priority for novice runners, as you start to run more often you might want to consider how your running gait influences your efficiency or performance.
+For this, we recommend you see a healthcare professional or coach who specializes in running.
 Tip: You’ll likely get better results if the health professional or coach you see is specialized in running AND is a runner themselves!
-Not sure who is specialized in running?
+Looking for someone to assess your running technique?
 Click here to Find an Expert.

 Strengthen your weak links